 - 1. Demonstrate awareness of the generic teaching and/or administrative competencies and their application to support for early career teachers and other education professionals. - 2.
 Identify standard and alternative means for documenting competencies, strategies for instruction, and/or administrative competencies providing support as needed. - 3.
-Demonstrate knowledge and skill in the mentoring process as it applies: - The participant will acquire knowledge, skills, and attitudes in effective pre-observation conference techniques. - The participant will acquire skills in systematic observation of professional behaviors

-The participant will acquire skills in modeling effective strategies for instruction and/or administrative facilitation. - The participant will acquire skills in collaborative planning techniques. - The participant will demonstrate skills in planning and conducting post-observation conferences and/or providing informal feedback. - The participant will demonstrate the use and value of professional reflection in self-assessment in teacher training and professional development.
+Demonstrate knowledge and skill in the mentoring process as it applies: - The participant will acquire knowledge, skills, and attitudes in effective pre-observation conference techniques. - The participant will acquire skills in modeling effective strategies for instruction and/or administrative facilitation. - The participant will acquire skills in collaborative planning techniques. - The participant will demonstrate skills in planning and conducting post-observation conferences and/or providing informal feedback. - The participant will demonstrate the use and value of professional reflection in self-assessment in teacher training and professional development.